FarisMarouane/next-js-blog/data/about_me.md

 # Marouane Faris - React JS Expert

-Hello There, my name is Marouane and I am a **React JS** expert with 5 years of experience in frontend web developement.
+Hello There, my name is Marouane and I am a Fullstack JS developer and **React JS** expert with 5 years of experience in web developement.

 Above everything else, I like tackling challenging technical problems using my coding abilites.